 Christ’s resurrection is a promise of victory over death and the grave for all who know Jesus as Lord and Savior.

 Hans’ physical body is here with us.
 I can look out my window and see where it is buried.
-But from that very spot, Hans will come up out of the ground and be clothed with a new, indestructible body.
+From that very spot, Hans will come up out of the ground and be clothed with a new, indestructible body.
 We will join the Lord in the air, and be together forever.
-Jesus said so.